 Who and where from?

-I got the Lux inverter and Batteries from Infinity Innovations, who are the sole distributor of Lux in the UK.
+I got the Lux inverter and Batteries from Big Green Beard, who are the sole distributor of Lux in the UK.

 When you get in touch with them for a quote, ask for Jake and be sure to mention that the energy-stats website sent you.
 He should hopefully look after you.